 The GCSE course has two parts; the coursework produced over two years, and the Externally Set Assignment performed at the end of the two years.

-The coursework material, in the form of sketchbooks or work books and finished pieces of work, are produced in school, supported by substantial homework’s.
-The coursework is arranged into themes and projects undertaken across the two years.
+The coursework material, in the form of sketchbooks and finished pieces of work, are produced in school, supported by substantial homework’s.
+The coursework is arranged into projects undertaken across the two years.
 Each project is a response to a specific theme and it is hoped that students learn to develop their own ideas, practical skills and outcomes during the course.

 The main focus throughout the course is drawing from observation which usually leads to a variety of developments in two and three dimensional work accompanied by references to artists, art movements and cultures.
 Students are given the opportunity to attend two art trips, one in Year 10 and the second in Year 11.
 In the past we have taken students to The Pitt Rivers Anthropological Museum and The Ashmolean in Oxford, Tate Britain and Tate Modern, The Victoria and Albert Museum and The Royal Academy.
 Students are also encouraged to visit local galleries as part of homework.
-Tring Museum is a popular resource, as is Ashridge Forest and other local landmarks.
 Students are encouraged to use what is at hand to develop their knowledge and understanding of, and practical ability with, the formal elements of composition, tone, form, line and colour.
-Landscapes, buildings, natural forms and people are typical subjects on which the pupil is instructed to apply the appropriate use of proportion, composition, perspective, tone, texture and colour.
+Landscapes, buildings, natural forms and people are typical subjects studied for GCSE Art, Craft and Design.

 The Externally Set Assignment takes place during the Spring Term in Year 11.
-After a preparatory time of approximately eight weeks students take a 10 hour exam in which a finished piece of work, either 2D or 3D, is produced.
+After the preparatory period students take a 10 hour exam in which a finished piece of work, either 2D or 3D, is produced.
 The exam is a response to an externally set theme and is marked internally, together with the coursework.
 Work is then moderated by an examiner from Edexcel.
 Students’ overall work is displayed in an end of course show, which parents, friends and other visitors attend.

 Any student who is considering taking Art at A level must have studied Art to GCSE level.